lightning/bolts/02-peer-protocol.md

-The sender MUST set `signature` to the Bitcoin signature of the close transaction with the node responsible for paying the bitcoin fee paying `fee-satoshis`, without populating any output which is below the receiver's `dust-limit-satoshis`.
+The sender MUST set `signature` to the Bitcoin signature of the close transaction with the node responsible for paying the bitcoin fee paying `fee-satoshis`, without populating any output which is below its own `dust-limit-satoshis`.
+The sender MAY also eliminate its own output from the mutual close transaction.

-The receiver MUST check `signature` is valid for the close transaction with the given `fee-satoshis` as detailed above, and MUST fail the connection if it is not.
+The receiver MUST check `signature` is valid for either the close transaction with the given `fee-satoshis` as detailed above and its own `dust-limit-satoshis` OR that same transaction with the sender's output eliminated, and MUST fail the connection if it is not.

 If the receiver agrees with the fee, it SHOULD reply with a `closing_signed` with the same `fee-satoshis` value, otherwise it